 Silver is an extraordinary metal.
-Not only is it indispensable across a number of industries, not only is it coveted as jewellery and silverware but it is also an incredible store of value.
+Not only is it indispensable across a number of industries, not only is it coveted as jewelry and silverware but it is also an incredible store of value.

 Since ancient times we have used silver as money.
 More recently, the increase in the price of silver has meant that we no longer use it in our coinage system, but it still has a strong role to play in our investment portfolios as a means of protecting our wealth.